 In 1961, David's brother Fred Levin joined the firm and quickly became recognized as one of America's premier personal injury lawyers after achieving several multi-million dollar jury verdicts, including one in 1980 that was the largest compensatory damage verdict in U.S. history at the time.

-To date, Fred has received more than thirty jury verdicts in excess of one million dollars.
+To date, Fred has received more than 30 jury verdicts in excess of $1 million.
 At various points in his career he has held the national record for jury verdicts involving the wrongful death of a child, the wrongful death of a housewife, the wrongful death of a wage earner, the wrongful death of an African American, and the largest personal injury verdict in the state of Florida.

 Fred has been listed in every edition of Best Lawyers in America; is a member of the Inner Circle of Advocates (limited to 100 of the nation’s top trial attorneys); and was inducted into The National Trial Lawyers Hall of Fame.
 Fred is best known, however, for rewriting Florida’s Medicaid Third-Party Recovery Act to allow the State of Florida to sue and recover billions of dollars from the tobacco industry for smoking-related illnesses.

-In 2014, New York Times bestseller Josh Young released a comprehensive biography of Fred's life.
+In 2014, New York Times bestseller Josh Young published a comprehensive biography of Fred's life.
 It's called And Give Up Showbiz?
-How Fred Levin Beat Big Tobacco, Became a Chief of Ghana, Earned Boxing Manager of the Year; Transformed American Law.
-In 2015, Mr. Levin was named Trial Lawyer of the Year by National Trial Lawyers.
+How Fred Levin Beat Big Tobacco, Became a Chief of Ghana, Earned Boxing Manager of the Year & Transformed American Law.
+In 2015, Mr. Levin was named Trial Lawyer of the Year by The National Trial Lawyers.

 More than thirty years ago, Mike Papantonio joined the law firm and started one of the most respected mass torts departments in America.
 His work in complex litigation involving prescription drugs and medical devices has placed Mike at the center of the nationwide mass torts and class action legal community.